 Disney Travel In Unpredictable Times

-Given the current uncertainty about when Disney will resume normal operations in 2020 due to the coronavirus, we have put together some information and advice for booking future vacation plans and what to do if you need to cancel or move a trip or cruise.
+Given the current uncertainty about making travel plans for a Disney trip, we have put together some information and advice for booking future vacation plans and what to do if you need to cancel or move a trip or cruise.

 Walt Disney World has reopened with new health & safety measures, along with capacity limits.
 Given that, we think it’s reasonable to start planning for future trips.
 If, hypothetically speaking, Walt Disney World has to close again in reaction to the virus and they end up closed on your travel dates, they will refund your money.
 The key thing is that reopening means that they feel confident they can deliver a safe and relaxing experience.
 Below we have some specific advice about planning and booking to ensure you have a smooth experience if you need to change your plans.